bminortx/Buckshot/README.md

   * Eigen Linear Algebra Library: http://bit.ly/LXBsEr
   * Boost C++ Libraries: http://www.boost.org/

 Install all of these; order doesn't really matter here.
+Make sure that there is an alias to the mex program (located in MATLAB/Rxxxx/bin/mex)

 Once this is done, open STEUP.m in the top directory.
 After the comments, you should see these lines: